-Here are the details on each of these five best cheap ecommerce platforms:
+Here are the details on each of these six best cheap ecommerce platforms:

 Best budget ecommerce platforms for launching/running online stores

 And that’s not all.
-In total, WooCommerce powers more than five million live sites – making it the world’s most popular platform for online stores.
+In total, WooCommerce powers more than five million live sites.
+This makes it the world’s most popular platform for online stores.

 This celebrity status has a lot to do with the fact that WooCommerce is readily available as a free user-friendly WordPress plugin.
-That means you won’t be paying anything to acquire or leverage it.
-You can go straight to your WordPress dashboard and install WooCommerce from there.
+That means you won’t have to pay anything to download it or use it.
+You can go straight to your WordPress dashboard and install WooCommerce to start using it.

-You’ll have yourself a whole lot of robust built-in features for building, customizing, managing, and tracking your online store.
-While WooCommerce’s open-source framework makes it a darling among WordPress ecommerce developers, you actually don’t require any technical skills to configure its options.
+You’ll get access to a whole lot of robust built-in features for building, customizing, and managing your online store.
+While WooCommerce’s open-source framework makes it a darling among WordPress ecommerce developers, it actually doesn’t require any technical skills to configure.

-Keep in mind, however, that just like other WordPress applications, WooCommerce’s performance capabilities largely depend on the platform that you choose for hosting your WordPress installation.
+Keep in mind, however, that just like other WordPress applications, WooCommerce’s performance capabilities largely depend on the hosting company that you choose for hosting your WordPress installation.

-If you want to keep things on a budget but still get good performance, you can go with Bluehost as your hosting platform.
-It will actually save you from all the technical heavy lifting when building your store – they will install both WordPress and WooCommerce for you right out the gate.
+If you want to keep things on a budget but still get good performance, you can pick Bluehost as your cheap ecommerce hosting provider.
+It will actually save you from all the technical heavy lifting when building your store.
+They will install both WordPress and WooCommerce for you right out the gate.

-Overall, you can have yourself a cheap ecommerce platform setup for as low as $15.95 a month – complete with the aforementioned one-click installation for WordPress and WooCommerce, a free domain name, multi-server redundancy, and so much more.
+Overall, you can create a cheap ecommerce website in WordPress for as low as $9.95 a month.
+This includes the aforementioned one-click installation for WordPress and WooCommerce, a free domain name, multi-server redundancy, and so much more.

 2. Shopify Lite

 Shopify is another well-renowned name in the online business space.
-More than 3.6 million sites are currently leveraging the ecommerce platform , out of which 27,000 are ranked among the top 1 million globally.
+More than 3.6 million sites are currently leveraging the ecommerce platform .
+Of those, 27,000 are ranked among the top one million globally.

 The only problem is, these premium ecommerce features fundamentally come in three not-so-cheap packages.
-The Advanced Shopify plan goes for about $299 per month, the Shopify plan costs $79 per month, while the cheapest, the Basic Shopify plan, starts you off at $24 per month.
+The Advanced Shopify plan goes for about $299 per month.
+The Shopify plan costs $79 per month.
+Finally, the Basic Shopify plan, starts you off at $24.00 per month.

-You see, while typical Shopify users obsess about setting up ecommerce sites from scratch, Shopify Lite allows you to sell your products through third-party platforms, including social media or your other pre-existing website – like your main business site.
+You see, while typical Shopify users obsess about setting up ecommerce sites from scratch, Shopify Lite allows you to sell your products through third-party platforms.
+This includes social media or your other pre-existing website – like your main business site.